Direct Mail and Email. We just don’t look at them the same anymore.

 All of this digital immersion makes it easy to forget the tangible elements of marketing such as direct mail, print advertising, signage, and retail displays.
 But they still make a real impact and should be considered in your marketing mix.

 Did you know that…

-71% of companies will increase the spending on digital technology & marketing, while at the same time 51% of emails are deleted in only 2 seconds?
+71% of companies will increase spending on digital marketing, yet 51% of emails are deleted in only 2 seconds?

 That’s not a lot of time to get your message across.

-69% of people will open the direct mail that they receive, while only 32% of people will read an email they get in their inbox.
+69% of people will open the direct mail that they receive, while only 21% of people will open an email they get in their inbox.
 (And less than 3% will click through.)

 Which one will give you a better chance to connect?

 57% of people say they remember a message they receive by direct mail, while 32% remember an email message.